chan-j-d/BridgeBot/README.md

  1. Add the bot @O\_Bridge\_Bot to your Telegram group of choice
  2. All users who are interested to play will have to enable the bot by going to @O\_Bridge\_Bot and sending the bot the message "/start"
  3. Create a game by using the command "/creategame@O\_Bridge\_Bot" in a group chat
+ 4. For creating practice games, instead us the command "/createpracticegame@O_Bridge_Bot" and then select one of the three modes
- 4. Users can join with the command "/joingame@O\_Bridge\_Bot" or clicking the "Join Game" button
+ 5. Users can join with the command "/joingame@O\_Bridge\_Bot" or clicking the "Join Game" button
- 5. Once four players have joined, the game can be started with the command "/startgame@O\_Bridge\_Bot" or by clicking the "Start Game" button
+ 6. Once four players have joined, will automatically start

 #### 2.2.
 Playing the game
- 1. On game start: Players will be sent their hand in the form of 13 Telegram buttons in a 3 x 5 grid via private messaging<br/>
+ 1. On game start: Players will be sent their hand with via private messaging<br/>
  ![sample player hand](/images/player_hands.png)
  2. Bidding process: A random player will be chosen to start the bidding.
 A request will be sent via private messaging to players when it is their turn to bid.
  The bot will send players an array of buttons with the next five (or fewer if the bid is high) larger bids and a "Pass" option.
 Players can also create their own bid based on the format specified by the request.